Antarcticsiclepop/left4dead2-choreography-script/documentation/response.md

 ## **`::callback()`**

-Using this function will allow you to provide a callback function that will execute after a **response** prompt has ended.
+Function will allow you to provide a callback function that will execute after a **response** prompt has ended.
 Example:

 ```javascript
 .publishCues(